List of He-Man and the Masters of the Universe characters: Kulatak Elder

 The Kulatak Elder (voiced by Campbell Lane in the first appearance, Michael Donovan in the second appearance) is the elderly leader of the snow monster-like Kulataks which were at first thought to be mythical and is exclusive to the 2002 series.
 In "To Walk with Dragons," the Kulatak Elder becomes a member of King Randor's council.

 A Masters of the Universe Classics figure of the character named King Chooblah was released.

 Lizard Man

-Created for the original He-Man cartoon, Lizard Man (voiced by Lou Scheimer) is a lizard man.
+Created for the original He-Man series, Lizard Man (voiced by Lou Scheimer) is a lizard man.
 He is shorter than most of his battle comrades with speed and agility as his main attributes.

-He did not have a toy made of him until 2015 when he was included in the Masters of the Universe Classics toyline which revealed that his real name is Gayn.
+He did not have a toy made of him until 2015 when he was included in the Masters of the Universe Classics toyline which depicted his real name as Gayn.
 Lizard Man's bio states that he has dealt with discrimination due to his genetic connections to the Snake Men.